Skip to main content

 • Signature: Dilithium3 (NIST Level 3 post-quantum) or Ed25519 (classical fallback)

-4. Direct forwarding -- sealed transaction sent to the current leader and next 2 pipeline backups via dedicated P2P command (not gossip)
+5. Direct forwarding -- sealed transaction sent directly to the elected leader + 1 bootnode backup via dedicated P2P command (not gossip).
+Falls back to all-bootnode routing if leader PeerId is unknown.

 PQ Seals (Post-Quantum Cryptographic Seals)